actraub/cleaning-data/readme.md

 ## Instructions

+To clean and tidy the data run the following script.
+If it is the first time your are running the script, you can run setup() in run_analysis.R to clean you data, run mergeset()

+## Project

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 ### Review criterialess